CSCI-3308-CU-Boulder/Lecture15-demo/ReadMe.md

 # Lecture Demo for Templating

-#### Note: For the route to return data to the UI, in a DB docker Container, run code in the create.sql and insert.sql
+### Note: For the routes to return data to the UI, we need to initialize the database.
+To do so, the create.sql and insert.sql files in a DB docker Container,
 You can refer to Lab 6 for instructions on how to do this.
-Make sure to update the dbconfig connection string to connect to the db container instead of localhost.
+Make sure to update `host` in the dbconfig connection string to connect to the `db` container instead of `localhost`.

 ## Instructions to run the demo for Lecture 14